Mapping spaces between operads in relation to bimodules: Main statements

-where the top horizontal functor is the pointed-analogue of the left Quillen functor $\BMod(\P) \lrarsimeq \BMod(\L_C\P)$ of Corollary \ref{co:dkbimod1}, while the bottom horizontal functor is induced by $\L_C : \Op_C(\C_{\geqslant0}(\textbf{k})) \lrarsimeq \Op_C(\sMod_{\textbf{k}})$.
-It can be shown that this square is commutative (again by verifying the commutativity of the associated square of right adjoints).
-We now claim that $\P$ is good due to the fact that $\L_C\P$ is good by Proposition \ref{p:goodbase}, and that both the horizontal functors are a left Quillen equivalence identifying $\P$ to $\L_C\P$. \end{proof} \end{proposition}
+where the top horizontal functor is the pointed-analogue of the left Quillen functor $\BMod(\O) \lrarsimeq \BMod(\rL_C\O)$, while the bottom horizontal functor is induced by $\rL_C : \Op_C(\C_{\geqslant0}(R)) \lrarsimeq \Op_C(\sMod_{R})$ (see Remark \ref{r:opbivar}).
+One can show that this square is commutative (again by verifying the commutativity of the associated square of right adjoints).
+We now claim that $\O$ is intrinsically stable due to the fact that $\rL_C\O$ is intrinsically stable by Proposition \ref{p:goodbase}, and that both the horizontal functors are a left Quillen equivalence identifying $\O$ to $\rL_C\O$. \end{proof} \end{proposition}